 Our Policing Units

 After five years of service with the Burlington Police Department, officers are eligible to apply for a transfer to the Detective Service Bureau.
 The Detective Service Bureau is responsible for investigating a wide variety of crimes and complex investigations ranging from financial crimes to homicide investigations.
 The Detective Bureau also has a full time drug unit, which is dedicated to conducting targeted drug enforcement in Burlington.
-The Detective Bureau assignments also include positions with the Chittenden Unit for Special Investigations, the DEA task force, Internet Crimes Against Children and the US Marshals.
+The Detective Bureau assignments also include positions with the Chittenden Unit for Special Investigations, the DEA task force and Internet Crimes Against Children.

 Motor Units have been part of the Burlington Police for decades and are essential to our department’s community engagement.
 Members of this specialized unit participate in rigorous training preparing them for obstacles they’ll face while patrolling the streets of Burlington.
 Our motor unit supplements patrol operations and participates in many different functions from parades, to traffic safety initiatives and have been directly involved in dignitary escorts to include, the President of the United States.
 Currently, we ride Harley Davidson, Electra Glides.